 - to create student profiles

-20 best LMS on the Market
+20 Best LMS on the Market

 According to g2.com, there are numerous LMS popular on the market.
-The site offers a long list of the LMS, where the first 20 platforms are: Canvas, Blackboard learn, Google Classroom, Schoology, Docebo, TalentLMS, Edmodo, Moodle, Tovuti LMS, Brightspace, eThink LMS, ThinkUp!
+Indeed, the site offers a long list of the LMS, where the first 20 platforms are: Canvas, Blackboard learn, Google Classroom, Schoology, Docebo, TalentLMS, Edmodo, Moodle, Tovuti LMS, Brightspace, eThink LMS, ThinkUp!
 Standards Mastery System, Showbie, Lambda Suite, Infinite Campus, Chamilo LMS, Neo LMS, WizIQ, Edsby, and Kannu.